-Example: The insured has a 10 acre field and certified on the production report that the APH database had 1,000 bu. of corn.
-An APH review is conducted and production evidence from the insured identifies that the production evidence (settlement sheets) supports 1,053 bu.
-The actual yield, average yield, and approved APH yield do change (1,000 bu. / 10 acres = 100 bu. actual yield vs. 1,053 bu. / 10 acres = 105.3 bu. which when rounded equals 105 bu. actual yield), but the actual yield, average yield, and approved APH yield does not exceed the five percent tolerance.
-All other APH databases certified production for the crop/P/T do not exceed the five percent tolerance determined to be correct, then production is corrected for the crop/P/T and assigned yields do not apply.
-Exception: The insured underreports production on their production report in excess of the five percent tolerance.
-If the insured underreports production on their production report, then the insured APH databases will be corrected according to the acceptable production evidence that is provided, unless any APH database for the same crop/P/T, was over reported by more than the five percent tolerance provided in (3) above.
-If any APH database is over reported by more than five percent, then the underreporting exception does not apply Example: The insured has three APH databases and purposely underreports their production on the production report, greater than the five percent tolerance.
-Since, the insured has underreported on their APH databases and not over reported production greater than the five percent tolerance, then, the APH databases will be corrected and assign yields will not apply.
+The insured certified 10 acres and 1,000 bu. of corn on the production report.
+An APH review is conducted and production evidence (farm management records) from the insured supports 1,053 bu.
+The actual yield, average yield, and approved APH yield do change (1,000 bu. /10 acres = 100 bu. actual yield vs. 1,053 bu. /10 acres = 105.3 bu. which when rounded equals 105 bu. actual yield), but the difference determined in the actual yield does not exceed the five percent tolerance.
+All other APH databases certified production and acres for the crop do not exceed the five percent tolerance determined to be correct, then production is corrected for the crop and assigned yields do not apply.

+(4) the insured underreports production on their production report in excess of the five percent tolerance.

+If the insured underreports production on their production report, then the insured APH databases will be corrected according to the acceptable production evidence that is provided, unless any APH database for the same crop, was over-reported by more than the five percent tolerance provided in (3) above.
+If any APH database is over-reported by more than five percent, then the underreporting exception does not apply

+The insured has three APH databases and underreports their production on the production report, greater than the five percent tolerance.
+Since, the insured has underreported on their production report for each APH database and did not over-report production more than the five percent tolerance, then, the APH databases will be corrected and assigned yields will not apply.

-PART 17 CATEGORY B CROP PROCEDURES Section 1 APH Database
+PART 17 CATEGORY B CROP PROCEDURES

+Section 1 APH Database